 Amanda Church Michael Joined Abigail Housing in November 2017.
 She is based in Bradford as our Destitution Project Co-ordinator

 Ian Summerskill Ian is our Housing Support Worker working 4 days a week in Leeds and 1 in Bradford.

 St.Clair Brown is the newest member of our team joining us in July 2018.
 He is our new part-time volunteer coordinator and will be working across both our Leeds and Bradford projects to increase our volunteer work.

 We also have a range of volunteers and social work students on placements from Leeds and Bradford Universities who are a great asset to our team.

-Tom Hall has been a Director of Abigail Housing since April 2015 and Chair of the Refugee subgroup since July 2016.
+Tom Hall (Acting Chair) has been a Director of Abigail Housing since April 2015 and Chair of the Refugee subgroup since July 2016.
 He works as a Business Analyst for NHS Digital, but has a keen interest and experience in housing from previous roles as a Housing Needs Officer at Barnet Homes and working for Foundation in Leeds.
 Away from work, Tom is actively involved with St Georges Church in Leeds, plays in a brass band and enjoys badminton and running